 Entry is free, though you do have to pay for samples.

 You can never have enough good food in Barcelona.
 You might like to try a tapas walking tour.

 You can also use our self-guided Food Tour of Barcelona to find the best of what the city’s markets have to offer.

-It takes place on October 3 to 13, 2019 at the Plaza Universo de Fira Barcelona Montjuïc (next to Plaza España).
-See their website for the details.
+It takes place from October 4th to 5th at the Plaza Universo de Fira Barcelona Montjuïc (next to Plaza España).

 Don’t care for beer?
 No problem!
 See our post for things to do at night in Barcelona.